Generating Drill Down Application Landscapes

 On Dragon1, you can do that!

-In the next screenshot you see how to set up a rule in the domains view to drill down on click to an applications view.
+In the next screenshot, you see how to set up a rule in the domains view to drill down on click to an applications view.
 You can set up to 10 rules in one view.
-One other rule that is set for this view is: getting all the domain data from the model and drawing it with the rectangle shape in a matrix shape (left to right, top to bottom).
+Another rule set for this view is to get all the domain data from the model and draw it with the rectangle shape in a matrix shape (left to right, top to bottom).

-In the next screenshot, you see a generated domain overview using the view that was linked to a visualization.
+In the next screenshot, you see a generated domain overview using the view linked to a visualization.

-In the next screenshot, you see a generated application overview that is shown if you down drill on the shoe domain.
+In the next screenshot, you see a generated application overview shown if you downdrill on the shoe domain.

-This will do for now: we were able to generate a basic landscape.
+This will do for now: we could generate a basic landscape.

 3. Tuning the Generated Application Landscape

-Once the application landscape is generated (with the first four or five views), you might want to change the default shapes and colors a bit.
+Once the application landscape is generated (with the first four or five views), you might want to change the default shapes and colors slightly.

 You can also use a color stylesheet and corporate branding with logs to create a very effective visual.